Butch Huskey

-Robert Leon "Butch" Huskey (born November 10, 1971), is an American former professional baseball player who played in Major League Baseball in 1993 and from 1995 to 2000, primarily as an outfielder for the New York Mets.
+Robert Leon "Butch" Huskey (November 10, 1971 – August 14, 2026) was an American professional baseball player who played in Major League Baseball in 1993 and from 1995 to 2000, primarily as an outfielder for the New York Mets.

 Early life

-Huskey was raised in Anadarko, Oklahoma by his grandmother until she sent him at age 10 or 11 to live with his father, a police officer in Lawton, Oklahoma.
-He lived there with five brothers and three sisters.
-Because of his proximity to the Oklahoma City 89ers, he grew up a Texas Rangers fan.
-Huskey attended Eisenhower High School in Lawton where he played football and was an All-State tight end.
+Huskey grew up in Anadarko, Oklahoma, with his grandmother until she sent him at age 10 or 11 to live with his father, a police officer in Lawton, Oklahoma.
+He, his five brothers, and three sisters lived there.
+Because the Oklahoma City 89ers were not far away, he grew up a Texas Rangers fan.
+He attended Eisenhower High School in Lawton where he played football and was an All-State tight end.
 He was offered a scholarship to play college football for the Oklahoma Sooners.